synergyjs/synergyjs.org/pages/api.md

 - `tagName` (string) Name for the new custom element.
 As per the Custom Element spec, an elements name must include a hyphen.

-- `factory` (function) A Factory function that accepts a single argument (an object containing the elements initial attribute name/value pairs) .
+- `factory` (function) A factory function that will be called whenever a new instance of your custom element is created.
+It will be provided with two arguments: an object representing the elements initial attribute name/value pairs, and the element node itself.
 Returns a plain JavaScript object to provide the viewmodel for your custom element.

 - `template` (string|node) Either an HTML string or a `<template>` element node.